 The follicle that popped that egg out now has the very ominous name of corpus luteum (which also happened to be my teen vampire name).
 The corpus luteum releases progesterone that thickens your uterine wall, in anticipation of you becoming pregnant.
 When it’s sure there’s no potential fetus in the mix, the corpus luteum breaks down, and your progesterone levels will decline, causing the cozy li’l lining your uterus has been preparing to disintegrate, leading to everyone’s fave phase...

 Yup, period time.
 That broken down uterine lining, the egg your body doesn’t need anymore, some other stuff like mucus, and of course, blood, flows out your uterus and vag and into your pad, cup, tampon — or onto your jeans, if you’re not wearing your Thinx!

 As you’re probably very familiar with, menstruation tends to last between 3-7 days, and it’s accompanied by all sorts of fun stuff like cramping, mood swings, fatigue, and more!
 The good news is that the more familiar you get with what’s going on with your body, the better you can prepare for what comes along with each phase.

 And once it’s over, you get to start all over again.
 Yay!/?

 Are there any other period things you feel like you should have learned, but kinda don’t know that well?
-Anything else you’d like to see on our Women’s Health Wednesday column?
-Hit us up in the comments!
+Let us know in the comments!